 What To Include in a Breast Cancer Diet

 No one food can prevent a breast cancer diagnosis.
 But your dietary choices can make a difference, especially over time, in decreasing your risk of developing breast cancer.
 In addition, eating a high-quality diet can help minimize side effects and maximize muscle strength and energy during breast cancer treatments.
 Be sure to include these nourishing foods in your diet…

 Eat Your Greens!

-As previously mentioned, it’s important to consume leafy green vegetables such as kale, spinach, and arugula since they contain anticancer properties such as carotenoids.
+As previously mentioned, consuming leafy green vegetables such as kale, spinach, and arugula is important since they contain anticancer properties such as carotenoids.
 This Re-Boot Green Juice is a delicious way to get your greens in!

 Choose Whole Grains

-Besides fresh fruits and vegetables, whole grains and pseudograins are rich in phytochemicals.
-Oats, quinoa, sorghum, teff, brown rice, and other whole grains provide nutrients that can fight against cancer, as well as protect you from cardiovascular disease.
+Besides fresh fruits and vegetables, whole grains and pseudo-grains are rich in phytochemicals.
+Oats, quinoa, sorghum, teff, brown rice, and other whole grains provide nutrients that can fight against cancer and protect you from cardiovascular disease.

 This is important since postmenopausal breast cancer survivors are more likely to develop cardiovascular disease due to breast cancer treatments.

 Fiber is another benefit of eating whole grains and other fiber-rich foods.
 Fiber helps stabilize blood sugar levels, protects the heart, and minimizes constipation caused by some breast cancer medications.